The R1 Discover Vision — Imagine What We See

 R1’s purpose is to build an interactive curriculum service that positively impacts individuals and their families, equips deeply caring and compassionate practitioners in the workforce, and changes lives.
 We also set off to build tools to learn from more quickly and easily.
 We asserted at the start in July of 2017 that it was impossible to understand the impact of curricula until a highly standardized and modular set of tools could be built and deployed, and could generate personalized data to learn from.

 After four years of building and testing R1’s highly structured Learning System and the Discovery Cards with a wide range of populations in a variety of settings, we set out to build the online version.
-We drafted a product concept at the end of 2020 and moved forward in March of 2021 under our new venture R1 Discover LLC to build an operational version.
+We drafted a product concept at the end of 2020 and moved forward in March of 2021 to build an operational version under our new venture R1 Discover LLC.
 The online space is not new for me, it’s been part of my professional experience leading product development teams leveraging cloud-based enterprise technology.
 (See my story at the end of this post).
 With Daniel Pegues at Vertical Square, connected to R1 by my previous technology partner, NTConcepts, in Northern Virginia, and Frank Bomher, then a full-time employee at Booz Allen Hamilton (BAH) building innovative cloud-based pricing and data analytic tools, we set off to build what many of you see today.
-Frank is now formally my business partner and R1’s Chief Technology Officer (CTO) leading the R1 Discover technology team.
+Frank is now formally an owner in the business and R1’s Chief Technology Officer (CTO) leading the R1 Discover technology team.
 He is setting us up for scalability and success on both our front-end user experience and back-end where we’ve built single sign-on (SSO) and application programing interface (API) services for quick integrations with electronic health records (EHRs), learning management systems (LMSs), and other third party platforms.
 Hats off also to Corinne Karl, R1’s Art Director, and Mike Irvine with PookyHonk Productions leading our animated video development.
 They are both extremely talented and have brought the R1 Learning System to life on R1 Discover in an amazing and colorful way!

 The purpose of today’s post is to highlight what some of you already know about us.
 We also want to spark the curiosity of others who have met us briefly and have not looked at R1 closely.
 For those seeing us for the first time, “welcome”.
 We’re excited to meet you and hopefully work with you soon.
 Don’t worry about us disappearing, our vision is compelling.
 It is happening now, it’s just a matter of time for it to be fully realized.
 Our vision brings together the best evidence-based models, theories, and content; psychology and learning theory; the latest web-based technology and data science; and puts the individual in the center of the solution.
 Exactly where they are supposed to be.
 There is no other path we see.